 Planning the feedback conversation helps to have a very clear picture of what result you want from the conversation.

 - The standards of performance that need to be attained.

-- Yours or the organization’s expectations of the behaviour change.
+- Yours or the organization’s expectations of the behavior change.

 - How continuing the great work can positively impact on other people and projects.

 1. Can we foresee the worst case scenario happening and overcome our fears to some extent?

 2. Do we know that employee well to know how will he react to the planned feedback?